 November is a special time of year for writers.
-If you are struggling to get started writing your own story then joining in with NaNoWriMo is the perfect opportunity.
+If you are struggling to get started writing your own story, then joining NaNoWriMo is the perfect opportunity.
 Confident that anyone can write a novel in just 30 days, NaNoWriMo provides tools, advice, and resources throughout November to help writers do just that.
-Be spurred on by the hundreds of writers around the world who join across social media and NaNoWriMo forums to cheer each other on, and share learnings from their own experiences.
+Be spurred on by the hundreds of writers around the world who join across social media and NaNoWriMo forums to cheer each other on and share learnings from their own experiences.
 All you need to start is a draft title for your book.

 Check out this section of Poets & Writers Magazine online to get weekly writing prompts—poetry on Tuesdays, fiction on Wednesdays, and creative nonfiction on Thursdays.
 It’s a great resource to help you build a daily writing practice, get new ideas, and improve your craft.
 Most prompts are inspired by specific books, so you can also grow your reading list!

 Formerly known as Figment, Underlined is a website that provides story starters, writing inspiration, and advice from published authors.
 You can also join a community of aspiring writers, share excerpts of your work, and provide feedback to each other—all valuable parts of the creative life.

 Sites for improving your writing

 Whether this is your first attempt at writing your own story or you have a few books behind you always, there are always new things to learn and more ways to improve your writing.